benhoyt/juju-docs/sdk/pebble.md

     server:
         override: merge
         on-check-failure:
-            test: restart   # can also be "halt" or "ignore" (the default)
+            test: restart   # can also be "shutdown" or "ignore" (the default)
 ```

 <h3 id="heading--health-endpoint-and-probes">Health endpoint and probes</h3>